hmmratac

 $ macs3 hmmratac -i yeast.bam -n yeast

-or with the BEDPE format
+or with the BEDPE format of a much smaller size:

 $ macs3 hmmratac -i yeast.bedpe.gz -f BEDPE -n yeast

-Note: you can convert BAMPE to BEDPE by using
+You can convert BAMPE to BEDPE by using

 $ macs3 filterdup --keep-dup all -f BAMPE -i yeast.bam -o yeast.bedpe